ibm-cloud-docs/subnets/route-global-ip-to-device.md

 1. Select a target IP address from the list menu.
 1. Click **Update** to complete the route, or select **Cancel** to cancel the action and return to the **Subnets** page.

-You cannot route global IP addresses to a primary subnet IP address.
-{:important}

 When you initiate the global IP subnet route, the process begins.
 Routes generally take less than one minute to complete.

 ## Unrouting a global IP address from a device